KatelynCurtiss/js-if-statement-starter/instructions.md

 You can write each code block in the same script (main.js).

 ### An IF statement
-Write an IF statement that checks whether the user knows the Python programming language.
+Write an IF statement that checks whether the user is 18 and therefore old enough to vote.

-Define a JS variable named *knowsPython* and set its value to either **true** or **false** depending on whether the user knows how to code in Python or not.
+Define a JS variable named *age* and set its value to 20.

-If the user does not know Python, display a message in the browser console that tells them they should start learning Python.
+Then write an if statement that checks to see if the user's age is GREATER THAN OR EQUAL TO 18.
+Display a message in the browser console that says: Congratulations!
+You are old enough to vote in the United States! if the user's age is 18 (or above).

 ### A simple IF/ELSE statement